Frequently Asked Technical Questions

 Q: What is that clear coating / protective coating on my bits and how do I remove it?

-A: Most MLCS are coated with a protective wax coating to defend against chipping and moisture.
+A: Most MLCS bits are coated with a protective wax coating to defend against chipping and moisture.
 This coating should be removed prior to use.
 The coating can be removed by peeling it away with your fingernail or a razor blade.
 If using a blade, please be careful, both for your own safety and to avoid damaging the carbide.

 Router & Forstner Bit Speed (RPM)